Delivery Management: The Complete Guide

 And that's why delivery software should have them front and center when it comes to creating a solution.

-As part of a delivery management system, mobile apps for drivers play a key role.
 An easy-to-use app to manage deliveries and pickups is central to drivers making deliveries on time, with minimal stress and with a great experience for the end customer.
 Contactless delivery options also need to be considered to safeguard public health.

 As part of delivery management systems of today, the associated apps consist of some great features like route navigation, digital driver manifests, barcode scanners and photo proof-of-delivery.
 Having all of these features centralized in one app eliminates much of the non-driving admin work that drivers previously had to complete as part of their role.